 It was a pleasure to travel to Earthsea again.
 Like its protagonist, I too have changed a lot over the years.
 Hopefully in good ways.
 I plan to return to Earthsea again in the near future.
 Until then, it was nice to revisit this book that had so much bearing on my love of dreaming.

 “But need alone is not enough to set power free: there must be knowledge.”

-Have you read any of these books?
+Have you read this book or are you planning to?
 I’d love to know your thoughts!
-Please comment below!